 - Leftovers: Store leftover paleo sweet potato casserole in the fridge for 3 to 4 days.

 - Make-Ahead: The sweet potatoes can be cooked and stored in the refrigerator, tightly covered for 1 to 2 days before making the casserole.
-Alternatively, you can prepare the sweet potato mixture and spread into the casserole dish.
-Then, wrap tightly and store in the refrigerator for 3 to 5 days.
-Prepare the streusel topping and store in a zip top baggie in the refrigerator separately.
+Alternatively, you can prepare and spread the sweet potato mixture into the casserole dish.
+Then, wrap it tightly and store it in the refrigerator for 3 to 5 days.
+Prepare the streusel topping and store it in a zip-top baggie in the fridge separately.

-- Freeze: Completely prepare the casserole but don't bake it.
-Then, cover with a double layer of aluminum foil and freeze up to 3 months.
+- Freeze: Completely prepare the casserole, but don't bake it.
+Then, cover it with a double layer of aluminum foil and freeze it for up to 3 months.
 Thaw in the refrigerator before baking.

 Top tips and substitutions

-- For the low-carb sweetener in the filling, I prefer to use a monk fruit/allulose blend because it dissolves really well and leaves zero aftertaste!
+- For the low-carb sweetener in the filling, I prefer to use a monk fruit/allulose blend or allulose because it dissolves well and leaves zero aftertaste!
 However, any sweetener will work.
-If using an erythritol blend, it doesn't dissolve as well as other sweeteners so you should use the powdered variety.
+If using an erythritol blend, it doesn't dissolve like other sweeteners, so you should use the powdered variety.
 For Paleo, use coconut palm sugar.

 - For the coconut milk, I recommend full-fat canned coconut milk to make it extra rich and creamy.
 I prefer Sprouts, Native Forest, or Thai Kitchen brands because other brands may leave an aftertaste.
 For this recipe, I recommend storing the coconut cream at room temperature.
 Otherwise, it will separate and be hard to stir.